Victoria Gardens remains committed to the fundamental IPAC principles. Read More

 A copy of our AODA policy (Accessibility for Ontarians with Disabilities Act), can be found HERE.

-You may also read our multi-year Accessibility PLAN
+You may also read our Annual Accessibility Review and Status Report (2025)

 To comply with the new Fixing Long Term Care Act (2021), our privacy policy can be found here: Privacy Policy